Mark and the Ark

 40He said to his disciples, "Why are you so afraid?
 Do you still have no faith?"
 Mark 4:35-40 NIV

 The most famous boat in all of the Bible is the Noah’s Ark.
 No other boat plays a prominent role in the historical account of the Bible.
-Each time Mark references a boat throughout this section of his epistle he is referring to Noah’s Ark.
-Mark’s reference to the other boats is his clue that other boats are part of this story.
+Each time Mark references a boat throughout this section of his story he is referring to Noah’s Ark.
+Mark’s reference to the other boats are his clue that other boats are part of this story.
 Which boats?
 The other boat references that he will use across the next 4 chapters.

 In this particular parable Jesus and the disciples are riding together with Jesus in the boat.
 The storm builds just like the events in Noah’s story where the heavens burst forth and the world was covered with water.
 Here in Mark’s parable the boat itself fills with water so the disciples believe they will perish in the storm.
 This is what happened to everyone except Noah and his family during the flood.